 6008 Lake Cove Avenue, Jacksonville, Florida 32221

-Cecil Pines, a Quiet, Gated 55+ Community on the Grounds of an Old Air Base, Has Rental Homes, a Rural Quality and Friendly Residents
+Cecil Pines, a Tranquil 55+ Community on the Grounds of an Old Air Base, Has Rental Homes, a Rural Quality and Friendly Residents

-The quiet, friendly 55+ community of Cecil Pines is the brainchild of Front Porch and its philanthropic partner, California Lutheran Homes Foundation.
-Located on the former Cecil Naval Air Field in Jacksonville, residents occupy the single family homes and duplex homes of former soldiers.
+The quiet, friendly 55+ community of Cecil Pines is the brainchild of the company Front Porch and its philanthropic partner, California Lutheran Homes Foundation.
+Located on the former Cecil Naval Air Field in Jacksonville, residents occupy the former single family homes and duplex homes of military personnel.

 The residences date from the 1940s, 1950s and 1960s and have an ample one level floor plan with a patio, a full kitchen, washer/dryer hookups, and a carport.
 Each property has from 1,200 square feet to 1,500 square feet of living space.
 Stainless steel appliance upgrades are available for a nominal fee.
 Exteriors are pinkish/tan with a brick wall in front to ensure privacy.
 Tall pine trees, oaks with dripping moss grace and few sidewalks give Cecil Pines a rural quality.